zafodtom/random-playlist/README.md

 # random-playlist
 Python script for Volumio to generate random songs playlists.

-This script generate Volumio playlist to folder `/data/playlist` from all of your library.
+This script generate random Volumio playlist to folder `/data/playlist` from all of your library.

 # Version